amusecode/amuse/README.txt

     apt-get install build-essential curl g++ gfortran gettext zlib1g-dev

 In Fedora you can setup the environment with (as root)::

     yum groupinstall "Development Tools" "Development Libraries"

-In OS X you can install fink or the Apple Developer Tools.
+In OS X you can install fink or  macports and the Apple Developer Tools.
 The Apple Developer Tools do not include a gfortran compiler, you can find one at:

     http://r.research.att.com/tools/